codemilli/wikis/Analysis-of-inotify-events-for-different-editors.md

 This page collects information about the fired [inotify](http://en.wikipedia.org/wiki/Inotify) events that different Linux editors fires on file modification.
-The events are collected using  [inotifywatch](http://linux.die.net/man/1/inotifywatch).
+The events are collected using  [inotifywait](http://linux.die.net/man/1/inotifywait).

 Steps to add an event analysis of your editor:

 1. Open the file
-2. Launch inotifywatch
+2. Launch `inotifywait -m .` in the **directory** containing the file
 3. Change the file content
 4. Save the file
-5. Quit inotifywatch
+5. Quit inotifywait

+**IMPORTANT NOTE**: Remember to watch the **directory** containing the file, not the file itself!

 # Results